CHAPTER 5 (PART 3)

 Following is a full description of this phrase:

-Figure 5.3. above shows the syntactic structure for this phrase.
+The figure above shows the syntactic structure for this phrase.
 It forms the repeat of the second subject in the recapitulation from the first movement of the Sonata.

-1. Bars 59. to 63: Opening Section static harmony: I [ V ] I, repeated.
+1. Bars 59.
+To 63: Opening Section static harmony: I [ V ] I, repeated.
 The extent of the static harmony is indicated by the horizontal bracket.

-2. Bars 63 to 69: Closing Section dynamic harmony.
+2. Bars 63 to 68: Closing Section dynamic harmony.
 This completes a full cycle of 7 α progressions followed by I - II - V (one γ and one α progression) The II to V ( D minor to G dominant) (α) progression is elaborated by a diminished 7th chromatic passing chord as indicated in the analysis.
 The chromatic movement is F - F # - G in parallel with D - E-flat - E-natural.

 4. Bars 71 to 73: Cadential chord I is prolonged by a three bar static coda made up of I [ V ] I static harmony repeated.
 The extent of the Static Coda is indicated by the horizontal bracket.

 The IV to I chord succession (repeated 8 times in this example) is sometimes referred to as a plagal or amen cadence.
 However, this is not in reality a cadence, merely the result of the I [IV] I static harmony prolonging the cadential tonic chord.
-The only true cadence in this example is in the movement from the last chord of the brief dominant prolongation in bar 87 to the first chord of the static coda starting in bar 88.
-A true plagal cadence only occurs when the syntactic V - I is replaced by IV - I. See chapter 6.
+The true cadence in this example is the movement from the last chord of the brief dominant prolongation in bar 87 to the first chord of the static coda starting in bar 88.
+A true plagal cadence only occurs when the syntactic V - I is replaced by IV - I.

 Next Section